 Getting pre-approved for a car loan before you set foot on the dealership lot can have several benefits.
 You can shop around ahead of time for the best deals and the lowest interest rates.

 Those savings can translate to thousands of dollars over the lifetime of the loan.
-You’ll also know in advance what your new or used car budget will be.
+You’ll also know in advance what your car budget will be.

 Getting pre-approved for a loan also gives you leverage when negotiating the price at the dealership.
 Car salesmen will see you as a buyer and not just a browser.